Bridges to Prosperity: Rotary

-When Bridges to Prosperity was founded by a member of the Gloucester Point Rotary Club in Gloucester, Virginia.
+When Fika was founded by a member of the Gloucester Point Rotary Club in Gloucester, Virginia.
 That club assisted in the purchase of materials for the repair of the Blue Nile Bridge.
-Over 65 rotary clubs worldwide (and over 800 individual Rotarians) have participated directly in Bridges to Prosperity programs.
+Over 65 Rotary clubs worldwide (and over 800 individual Rotarians) have participated directly in Fika programs.

 Partnerships with the local developing country Rotary clubs, such as the Rotary Club of Nkwazi, Lusaka, Zambia, facilitate access and operation in countries with little bureaucratic interference.
 The partnerships with local Rotary clubs allow quick customs clearance of wire rope imports and expedited business contacts and allow USA-based Rotarians to easily travel and participate in schemes as well as adding defense against potential corruption.